punctum-im/protocol-old/PROTOCOL.md

 ## Introduction

-The Euphony Protocol is a chat protocol, inspired by Matrix and Discord.
+The Falsetto Protocol is a chat protocol, inspired by Matrix and Discord.
 It's fully free and can be implemented by anybody.
 Servers using the protocol are designed to federate, which allows for multiple self-hosted instances to connect with each other.

 The main goal of this project is to create a chat platform that is transparent and easy to implement, while retaining many functions that other software does not have (such as conferences - groups with channels in them).